 Even though winter is on its way out, the evenings are still pleasantly cool.
 And thanks to the allergens in the air, I prefer to finish my walking early in the evening when there’s still sunlight and be back home 6-ish.
 Neither of us is the sort that likes to go out much, which results in spending a lot of time indoors.
 In any case, we do enjoy spending time at home and try to make it as pleasant and cozy as possible.

 It is often said that lighting intensity plays a key role in determining your mood.
 As I am inclined to spend more time reading, I thought I would explore some DIY interior lighting ideas to liven things up a bit.
-Here are some changes I am exploring.

 This is the good old filament bulb – takes me right back to my childhood days.
 Our living room is fairly large and we’ve sectioned it off into two parts.
 When we are not spending time there, we like to use this cozy lighting, which creates that vintage atmosphere.
-A softer glow that looks comfortable and inviting, should we decided to just stretch out on the sofa and listen to some music or watch TV.
+A softer glow that looks comfortable and inviting, should we decide to just stretch out on the sofa and listen to some music or watch TV.

 I’ve found that white or blue lights in winter can make the place look a little frigid, adding to that cold feeling.
 Dimmer yellow lights are much nicer for a decorative lighting design – so I switched to those.